 Results for the Burned Area were variable, indicating increasing and decreasing trends in both relative abundance and species richness among bird guilds, although none of the guilds showed exceptionally strong statistically significant relationships between abundance and year.
 This suggested that changes in bird populations may not have been strictly temporal and could have been caused by other factors affecting the site.
-A number of cottonwood snags have fallen since point counts were initiated, which changed the habitat somewhat and could be related to decreases in canopy and cavity birds.
+A number of cottonwood snags have fallen since point counts were initiated, which changed the habitat somewhat and could be related to decreases in canopy birds.
+Relative abundance of mid-story birds was relatively high (4.69 birds/point) in 2003, three years after the fire.
 The average number of mid-story birds detected per point consistently decreased through 2010 (Table D-2 and Figure 14).
-Relative abundance increased through 2014, but again fell in 2015.
-The reason for the decreasing trend in mid-story birds is unknown.
-Relative abundance of mid-story birds was relatively high (4.69 birds/pt) in 2003, three years after the fire.
-This site rejuvenated earlier than the Cleared/Overbank Area, where vegetation was completely removed in 2002.
-It is possible that mid-story birds migrated from the Burned Area into the Cleared/Overbank Area as better habitat developed there.
-More recently, the relatively high abundance of birds in this guild within both areas could be related to the development of habitat within the entire project area that is attracting more mid-story species in general.
+Relative abundance has increased since then, ranging from 2.94 to 4.67 birds/point from 2011 to 2016.
+This was approximately the same period that mid-story bird abundance of birds in this guild within both areas could be related to the development of habitat within the entire project area that is attracting more mid-story species in general.

-Willow Flycatcher Surveys
+Willow Flycatcher and Yellow-billed Cuckoo Surveys

-It appears that suitable habitat currently exists within adjacent sites between the Los Lunas and Belen bridges based on the occurrence of one SWFL territory in 2011, 2012, and 2013 (Moore and Ahlers 2015).
+It appears that suitable habitat has existed within adjacent sites between the Los Lunas and Belen bridges based on the occurrence of one SWFL territory in 2011, 2012, and 2013 (Moore and Ahlers 2015).
 Associated nests were successful in producing fledglings in 2012 and 2013.
-Much of the riparian habitat in the Belen survey reach is suitable as stopover habitat for migrating WIFLs as confirmed by presence/absence surveys; the number of resident SWFL territories detected within the reach has increased from 0 in 2009 to 17 in 2015.
-The 17 SWFL territories, which includes 16 breeding pairs, were found roughly 12 miles downstream of LLRS.
+Much of the riparian habitat in the Belen survey reach is suitable as stopover habitat for migrating WIFLs as confirmed by presence/absence surveys; the number of resident SWFL territories detected within the reach has increased from 0 in 2009 to 20 in 2016.
+The 20 SWFL territories, which includes 13 breeding pairs, were found roughly 12 miles downstream of LLRS.
 This comprises the closest breeding population that could serve as a source for SWFL dispersal into the Los Lunas site.